 In a Data Vault model exist only 3 different types of tables.
 Hub (Objects), Links (Relations) and Satellites (Context).
 Every type of table as the same structure and therefore can be loaded in the same way.
 That’s why building the ELT processes, which load the source data to the Raw Data Layer is very fast and easy.

-The main reason, why I decided to use R as the programming language is very simple: The Exasol database offers the possibility to execute R code inside the database.
+The main reason, why I decided to use R and Python as programming languages is very simple: The Exasol database offers the possibility to execute R & Python code inside the database.

 That’s just great!

 Data Vault 2.0 provides one big innovation in comparison to Data Vault 1.0.
 Hash keys are now used as the primary keys for the different tables.
 These hash keys are calculated based on the business key of your object (e.g. the team name).
 This is a big advantage compared to the usage of sequences.
-You can now e.g. spread your data model over different technologies and are able to combine e.g. a relation DBMS with a Hadoop cluster.
-So you can combine structured and unstructured data.
+You can now e.g. spread your data model over different technologies and are able to combine e.g. a relation DBMS with NoSQL technology like a Hadoop cluster.
+So you are able combine structured and unstructured / semi-structured data.

 I currently do not know, whether I need this.
 I am sure, I will mostly work with structured data.
 But it is definitely an advantage of this architecture.

-This architecture is a great base to develop a predictive system for sports betting.
-In further posts I will explain, how you can develop predictive models and how they are implemented at this architectur.
+This architecture is a great base to develop a predictive system for sports betting or just doing sports analytics.
+In further posts I will explain, how you can develop predictive models and how they are implemented at this architecture.